Rick Gates, former Trump campaign deputy, set to be sentenced after testifying in Roger Stone trial

 Rick Gates, President Trump’s convicted former deputy campaign chairman, will learn his fate next month following the completion of political consultant Roger Stone’s trial Friday.

-Gates will be sentenced during a hearing set to start at 10 a.m. on December 17, according to a court filing later Friday evening.
+Gates will be sentenced during a hearing set to start at 10 a.m. on December 17, according to a court filing entered later Friday evening.
 He faces a maximum sentence of nearly six years in federal prison.

 The sentencing hearing for Gates was announced hours after Stone, a fellow former political consultant and member of Mr. Trump’s presidential election campaign, was convicted by a jury of seven criminal counts.